migraf/fhir-kindling/README.md

 `fhir_kindling --help`

 ## Usage
-With the virtual environment activated you can use the cli directly from the command line directly
+With the virtual environment activated you can use the CLI directly in the terminal directly

 ### CLI - Uploading a bundle to a server
 ```shell